The Sports Neurology Clinic at IBJI

 - Schedule an appointment with a concussion specialist and inform your primary care physician of the injury.

-Refer to an emergency room immediately with onset of any of the following signs/symptoms: weakness or numbness in arms/legs, decreased coordination, neck pain, repeated vomiting/nausea, pupil differences, ringing in ears, vision problems, slurring speech, seizures or convulsions, change in state of consciousness, increased confusion, unusual behavior, severe and/or worsening headache.
+Refer to an emergency room immediately with onset of any of the following signs/symptoms: weakness or numbness in arms/legs, decreased coordination, neck pain, repeated vomiting/nausea, pupil differences, vision problems, slurring speech, seizures or convulsions, change in state of consciousness, increased confusion, unusual behavior, severe and/or worsening headache.

 Illinois law requires that youth athletes involved in interscholastic athletic activity with a suspected or diagnosed concussion be cleared by a physician before returning to learn and returning to play, including resuming games and practices.